Driving licence in Norway: Validity and renewal

 Before April 1979, Norwegian driving licences were a small book.
 Between 1979 and 1997 it was a plastic laminated, pink paper.
 These models are still valid in Norway, but are usually not valid abroad.
 From 1998, there is a model that follows EEA rules.
 From 2013, they are valid for 15 years, while cards produced before 2013 have no indicated time limit.
 Still, licences issued before 1998 were made invalid in 2022, and licences issued between 1998 and 2013 will be invalid in 2033.

 Driving licences which expire or get invalid can be replaced with a new document.
 People who are over 80 years old or having a licence for heavy vehicles must get a health certificate to be able to renew.

 Obtaining a driving licence

-Minimum age for cars (category B) is 18 years.
-Mopeds (category AM146; 50 cc, max 45 km/h), smaller motorcycles (category A1; engine capacity equal to, or less than 125 cubic centimetres) and tractors (category T) are 16 years.
+For the drivers to be eligible to apply for a licence for cars (category B), the minimum age is 18 years.
+The minimum age for mopeds (category AM146; 50 cc, max 45 km/h), smaller motorcycles (category A1; engine capacity equal to, or less than 125 cubic centimetres) and tractors (category T) is 16 years.
 Most larger truck licences require the holder to be 21 years old (category C).
 Motorcycles have different rules, drivers can drive a motorcycle with up to 35 kW from the age of 18 (category A2), as long as the student have completed the necessary courses and tests.
 When the student turns 20, the student can take a course for motorcycles with unlimited power (category A) assuming they have the A2 licence since the age of 18.
 Before the driver is 24, they have to have at least 2 years experience with smaller motorcycles.